DARIAH-FI-Survey-Concept-Network/Concept-Network-Tool-demo/README.md

-# Concept-Network-Tool-demo
+# ConceptNetwork demo

-A demo version of a software package for the discovery of a network of related concepts from unstructured texts in the DARIAH-FI project.
+A demo versions of a software package for the discovery of a network of related concepts from unstructured texts in the DARIAH-FI project.

 ## Tutorial